 Remember If you’ve decided to join in the discussion, no matter where you are in your efforts to change your relationship with alcohol, you are here and you are trying and that is epic.You are here amongst like-minded people that can help you in some shape or form move forward.
 Compared to the amount of time it took up to get into all this trouble, getting out of it can be bloody quick.
 No matter what challenges lie ahead, as long as you remain committed and engage with yourself and with community, you will get through.

-Thoughts from Clare on how to Break the Friday night binge using our on-line support community.
+Thoughts from Clare on how to Break the Friday night drinking ritual using our on-line support community.

 If you’re drinking too much too often Rethink the Drink.
 Alcohol is the only drug that people will question you for Not using .